-Opinion: Harry Styles’s American accent shows the internet is changing how we speak
+Opinion: Why has Harry Styles got a new accent?
+The internet holds the answer

 Digital platforms like TikTok are also powerful as they enable us to get a glimpse into communities and types of speech and language that would have been impossible to access earlier.
 They have become a playground for our speech, where people experiment with the way they sound, using voice changes and music clips, in the same way they use filters to appear a certain way.

 In turn, these platforms give users a space to carve out their own identities.
 It is one of the things that make us human.
-Young people have always bought about language change through popular culture, long before TikTok – from the transatlantic accents of Hollywood talkie films to Cher Horowitz in Clueless, who popularised the “Valley Girl” accent in the nineties.
+Young people have always brought about language change through popular culture, long before TikTok – from the transatlantic accents of Hollywood talkie films to Cher Horowitz in Clueless, who popularised the “Valley Girl” accent in the Nineties.

 We live our lives enmeshed in digital media.
 Harry Styles would have been part of the first generation to experience their entire lives online, and in the real world, simultaneously.
 Is it any wonder that these two worlds have enmeshed, and it is affecting the way we speak?